thomasgumbricht/git-vcs/_posts/2020/2020-02-16-git-local-use.markdown

 ### git diff

-When you have changes in both the _master_ the result is conflicting differences.
+When you have overlapping changes in both the _master_ and the _clone_ this result in conflicting differences.
 You will not be able to _pull_ or _push_ any changes before solving the differences.
 To analyse the difference, use the command <span class='terminalapp'>git diff</span>, in our example you should execute the command from the _clone_ repository:

 <span class='terminal'>$ git diff</span>